spilgames/erl-cache/README.md

 errors.
 The default validity for such values is a fifth of the default validity for a normal value.

-Since refreshing an error will produce a rather unpredictable result, error entries never enter the stale state: either they are valid or to be evicted.
+Since refreshing an error will produce a rather unpredictable result, error entries never enter the overdue state: either they are valid or to be evicted.

-Also, when refreshing a valid stale entry produces an error, that error will not be used to refresh the entry.
+Also, when refreshing a valid overdue entry produces an error, that error will not be used to refresh the entry.
 Instead, the error will be logged and the automatic refresh will be disabled for that entry.
-The cached value will remain in stale state without being refreshed until it expires normally.
+The cached value will remain in overdue state without being refreshed until it expires normally.

 <h3> Eviction of expired entries</h3>